Does He Love You

 "Does He Love You" is a song written by Sandy Knox and Billy Stritch, and recorded as a duet by American country music artists Reba McEntire and Linda Davis.
-It was released in August 1993 as the first single from Reba's compilation album Greatest Hits Volume 2.
+It was released in August 1993, by MCA Nashville, as the first single from McEntire's second compilation album, Greatest Hits Volume 2 (1993).
 It is one of country music's several songs about a love triangle.
+The accompanying music video was directed by Jon Small.

 In 2021, a duet version with singer Dolly Parton was released.

 History

 "Does He Love You" was written in 1982 by Billy Stritch and Sandy Knox.
 He recorded it with a trio in which he performed at the time, because he wanted a song that could be sung by the other two members of the trio, both of whom were women.
 It had been pitched to Barbara Mandrell and Liza Minnelli, but McEntire ended up recording it.
 She had wanted to include Linda Davis, then a vocalist in her road band, as a duet partner.
 McEntire's then-husband and manager, Narvel Blackstock, told her that MCA Records "would rather [she] record this with somebody more established", such as Wynonna Judd or Trisha Yearwood, both of whom were on the same label at the time.
 McEntire called Tony Brown, then working as a record producer for both her and Judd.
 Brown told her that Judd might record the song if McEntire asked her personally, but added that Judd did not want to record songs about "marital problems".
 McEntire submitted a demo to Judd and, after not hearing back from her, recorded the song with Davis in June 1993.

 The single went on to win the Grammy award for Best Country Vocal Collaboration, a Country Music Association Award for Vocal Event of the Year, and a TNN/Music City News award for Best Vocal Collaboration.

 In 1996, Minnelli released the song as a duet with Donna Summer, from Minnelli's album, "Gently".
 In 1997, it appeared on Patti LaBelle's album, Flame.
-Larry Flick from Billboard wrote, "LaBelle effectively reinvents the Reba McEntire and Linda Davis hit as a R&B ballad."
+Larry Flick from Billboard magazine wrote, "LaBelle effectively reinvents the Reba McEntire and Linda Davis hit as a R&B ballad."

 The track was the most recent number one female duet on a Billboard country music chart based on airplay for over 28 years until "Drunk (And I Don't Wanna Go Home)" by Elle King and Miranda Lambert topped the chart in April 2022.

 It was Davis's only number one on the country charts.